johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Data Model   {#datamodel}
 ==========
-This data model implements information model defined in {{infomodel}} for the interface and device components.
+This data model implements the information model defined in {{infomodel}} for the interface and device components.
 This is classed as a Network Element model as defined by {{?RFC1157}}.

 Structure {#datamodel-structure}
 ---------
-The mapping between the information model components and their data model implementations is direct, with each component in the hierarchy represented by corresponding YANG containers and leaves.
+Their is a direct mapping between the information model components and their data model implementations, with each component in the hierarchy represented by corresponding YANG containers and leaves.
 The following YANG tree diagram shows the complete structure:

 ~~~~~~~~~~
 {::include ../yang/draft-ietf-opsawg-discardmodel-04.yang.tree.txt}